lammps/lammps/doc/src/Build_settings.rst

 Kokkos acceleration package to be enabled and the Kokkos back end to be GPU-resident (i.e., HIP or CUDA).
-Similarly, GPU offload of FFTs on Intel GPUs with oneMKL currently requires the Kokkos acceleration package to be enabled with the SYCL backend.
+Similarly, GPU offload of FFTs on Intel GPUs with oneMKL currently requires the Kokkos acceleration package to be enabled with the SYCL back end.

 Performing 3d FFTs in parallel can be time-consuming due to data access and required communication.
 This cost can be reduced by performing